 CCS/HSRLCE/BI-Lilly Cardiometabolic Research Award

-The Canadian Cardiovascular Society (CCS), HSRLCE, and the BI-Lilly Alliance have collaboratively created an award, entitled “CCS/HSRLCE/BI-Lilly-Cardiometabolic Research Award”.
+The Canadian Cardiovascular Society (CCS), Heart & Stroke / Richard Lewar Centre of Excellence in Cardiovascular Research (HSRLCE), and the BI-Lilly Alliance have collaboratively created an award, entitled “CCS/HSRLCE/BI-Lilly-Cardiometabolic Research Award”.

-This Award is intended for Canadian clinical residents (PGY 4-6), or PhDs and MDs who are within five years of their first faculty appointment at a Canadian academic institution, for a research project on any topic related to cardiometabolic disease.
+This Award is intended for trainees/residents enrolled in a Canadian clinical training program and early career researchers who are within five (5) years of their first faculty appointment at a Canadian academic institution, for a research project on any topic related to cardiometabolic disease.

-Two (2) awards totaling up to $45,000 will be awarded based on an independent peer review process.
+A total of four (4) awards totaling $70K will be awarded based on an independent peer review process.
 Funded research must be completed within 48 months from the start of funding.

 – PhDs and MDs who are within five years of their first faculty appointment at a Canadian academic institution.

-- Funds are intended for Canadian Research purposes.
+- Award funds are solely intended for Canadian research purposes.

-- Applicants must be available to present their research projects to the judging panel during a virtual session at the Canadian Cardiovascular Congress (CCC), in October 2020.
-Finalists will be provided complimentary registration to CCC 2020.
+- Applicants must be available to present their research projects to the judging panel during a digital session at the Canadian Cardiovascular Congress (CCC), in October 2021.
+Finalists will be provided complimentary registration to CCC 2021.